About automatic item updates

 The error below will significantly reduce the scale at which we'll be able to update items automatically:Limited crawling capacity provided

-On the server side, we recommend treating requests from Google (user agent 'GoogleBot' and 'AdsBot') like requests from regular users and not apply any throttling of requests.
+On the server side, we recommend that you treat requests from Google (user agent 'GoogleBot' and 'AdsBot') as requests from regular users and that you do not apply any throttling of requests.

 Limitations of automatic item updates